Syllabus

 AI tools may not be used to generate entire assignments without your input or to misrepresent your work.
 Submitting unedited or minimally edited AI output as your own is considered academic dishonesty.

-In professional contexts, you will be expected to present work authentically your own — this course is practice for that.
+In professional contexts, you will be expected to present work that is authentically your own — this course is practice for that.

 If I suspect that the work that you have turned in is using AI, we will have to have a conversation to determine the next steps.
 Turning in AI work is considered plagiarism, and you may be asked to re-do the assignment, or possibly receive a 0 on the assignment.
 Your information may also be submitted to the university as a Breach of Academic Integrity.